Big Toy Models: Representing Physical Systems As Chu Spaces: Discussion

 \item The main technical result of the present paper is the Representation Theorem~\ref{repth}.
 It is worth spelling out the content of this in more elementary terms.
 Once we have represented our quantum systems as biextensional Chu spaces $(\PP(\HH), \LL(\HH), \eH)$, all we have, from the viewpoint `inside' the category $\Chu_{[0, 1]}$, is a pair of sets and an evaluation function, with all information about their provenance lost.
 A Chu morphism

 is given by \emph{any} pair of set-theoretic functions $(f_*, f^*)$ satisfying the Chu morphism condition:

-The Representation Theorem says that \emph{the logic of this Chu morphism condition is strong enough to guarantee that any such pair of functions must arise from a unitary or antiunitary map $U : \HH \rarr \KK$ on the underlying Hilbert spaces}, with the sole proviso of injectivity of $f_*$.\footnote{The injectivity assumption on $f_*$ is annoying.
+The Representation Theorem says that \emph{the logic of this Chu morphism condition is strong enough to guarantee that any such pair of functions must arise from a unitary or antiunitary map $U : \HH \rarr \KK$ on the underlying Hilbert spaces}, with the sole proviso of injectivity of $f_*$.\endnote{The injectivity assumption on $f_*$ is annoying.
 It remains unclear if it necessary.} Moreover, $U$ is uniquely determined by $f_*$ up to a phase factor.
 Of course, we are using one of the `big guns' of the subject, Wigner's Theorem, to establish this result.
-It is worth noting, though, that there is some distance to travel between the Chu morphism condition and the hypotheses of Wigner's Theorem; and there are surprises along the way, most notably Proposition~\ref{surjprop}, which \emph{derives} surjectivity from the Chu morphism condition --- whereas it must invariably be added as a hypothesis to the many versions of Wigner's Theorem. \item The results on reduction to finite value sets are also intriguing.
+It is worth noting, though, that there is some distance to travel between the Chu morphism condition and the hypotheses of Wigner's Theorem; and there are surprises along the way, most notably Proposition~\ref{surjprop}, which \emph{derives} surjectivity from the Chu morphism condition --- whereas it must invariably be added as a hypothesis to the many versions of Wigner's Theorem.\endnote{One of the journal referees remarked that surjectivity is not taken as a hypothesis in the version of Wigner's Theorem due to Wright \cite{Wright}.
+Wright's Corollary~1 does obtain surjectivity from the assumption that the function $f : \PP(\HH) \rarr \PP(\KK)$ on rays can be extended to a \emph{projection-valued state}, \ie a map $\LL(\HH) \rarr \LL(\KK)$ which preserves orthogonal joins and the top element.
+These are strong assumptions, from which surjectivity follows immediately, as Wright observes.
+By contrast, the injectivity of $f$ and the Chu morphism condition, with respect to an a priori otherwise unspecified map $\LL(\KK) \rarr \LL(\HH)$, are much weaker assumptions, which do not `build in' surjectivity in any obvious fashion.}

+\item The results on reduction to finite value sets are also intriguing.
 Not only is the bare Chu condition on morphisms sufficient to whittle them down to the semiunitaries, this is even the case when the discriminations on which the condition is based are reduced to three values.
 The general case for two values remains open, but we have shown that the two standard possibilistic reductions both \emph{fail to preserve fullness}.
 A negative answer for two-valued semantics in general would suggest an unexpected r\^ole for three-valued logic in the foundations of Quantum Mechanics.

 \end{itemize}

 \paragraph{Where Next?}

 Of course, the developments described in the present paper are only a first step.
 We shall briefly discuss some of the natural continuations of these ideas, several of which are already in progress.